Does Judaism Have a Salve for Moral Injury? – Part II

 So, does Judaism contain a salve for moral injury?

 The unequivocal conceptual answer is yes, but the reality is far more complicated than that.
-In Israel, it is more common to have Jewish figures concerned with the mental health of military personnel, by nature of their reality.
-It has been my experience, even with our cotiere of Jewish chaplains, that the American veteran does not have access to a Jewish approach to a spiritual recovery from moral injury.
-Our clergy is just not trained in it, and our secular contributors often aren’t in touch with the treatment of our sages in it.
+In Israel, it is more common to have Jewish figures concerned with the mental health of military personnel, by nature of living in a Jewish society.
+It has been my experience, even with our collection of Jewish chaplains, that the American veteran does not have access to a Jewish approach to a spiritual recovery from moral injury.
+Our Jewish clergy is often not trained in it, and even the most erudite, Jewish LCSW is usually not imbued with in-depth knowledge of our traditions.

 The other reality is that veterans, especially, are often on their own to find their way back, no matter how many programs are out there.
 You may not even find the kind of personal guidance that you desperately need.